 ABOUT THIS REPORT

 TABLE OF CONTENTS

-DATA PARAMETERS
+DATA PARAMETERS AND LIMITATIONS

 DEFINITIONS

 DATA AT A GLANCE

 ABOUT LEAD

-Where is Lead Found in Cincinnati
+Where is Lead Found

 Exposures

 How Exposures Happen

 Effects of Lead Exposures

-Prevention Measures7
+Prevention Measures

 CHILDHOOD LEAD PREVENTION PROGRAM

 Ohio

 Cincinnati

 Childhood Blood Lead Testing

 Tests

 Results

 CHILDREN WITH ELEVATED BLOOD LEAD LEVELS

 REFERENCES

-DATA PARAMETERS
+DATA PARAMETERS AND LIMITATIONS

-The data analyzed in this report is taken from the Ohio Department of Health (ODH) Healthy Homes and Lead Poisoning Prevention Program Lead Data warehouse.
-Cases are identified as the highest recorded test per patient Identification (PATIENT_ID) per lifetime (BEST_TEST_FOR_LT).
+The data analyzed in this report is from the Blood Lead Testing Secure (2005-Present) dataset that was newly migrated to the DataOhio official State of Ohio data platform.
+Cases are identified as the highest recorded test per patient identification (PATIENT_ID) per lifetime (BEST_TEST_FOR_LT).
 Only venous testing defines a confirmed elevation in the state of Ohio.
-Data is limited to cases within Cincinnati City jurisdiction (PATIENT_CITY= CINCINNATI) and the patients under 72 months of age (PATIENT_MON=72) at the time of testing.
+Data is limited to cases within Cincinnati City jurisdiction (PATIENT_CITY= CINCINNATI) and to patients under 72 months of age (PATIENT_MON<=72) at the time of testing.
 Location is determined by the patient's home address.
 This could be a limitation of the data as exposure can occur outside the home. ^[1]

-In 2021, the national guideline on lead reference value has changed the threshold from 5 μ g/dL to 3.5 μ g/dL, as of October 16th, 2023, the details of implementing the change had not yet been adopted for the 2022 calendar year by ODH.
-The data presented in this report uses the reference level of 5 μ g/dL, since that was the reportable threshold at the time of testing.
-Data from 2022 is provisional and subject to change.
+In 2021, the national guideline on lead reference value has changed the threshold from 5 μ g/dL to 3.5 μ g/dL.
+Ohio Department of Health (ODH) adopted 3.5 μ g/dL as the threshold for an elevated case in July 2023.
+To accurately assess the health of the population, for the 2023 annual report, CHD will evaluate 3.5 to 5 μ g/dL, 5 to 10 μ g/dL, and 10 μ g/dL and greater.
+Data from 2023 is provisional and subject to change. ^[2]